johnnykwwang/Annex-K3-Build-Log/README.md

 ### Prep Work
 1. To assemble the frame, I managed to find a 16"x16" quartz countertop piece at a local shop.
 2. I choose to use M5x12 instead of the M5x8(BOM) on blind joints.
-3. Counting the screw number, and apply vibra-tite vc3 on all the screws.
+3. Counting the screw number, and pre-apply VC3 [1] on all the screws.
+Following the wisdom from the Annex discord, I will apply VC3 to all the screws in the printer.

+> [1]: Vibra-tite VC3 requires pre-applying and waiting for it to dry.
+[See product page](https://www.vibra-tite.com/threadlockers/removable-reusable-threadlockers/vibra-tite-vc-3-threadmate/)

 ### Tips & Tricks